-While the implementation of such a design is problematic (discussed more below), the idea is quite brilliant: an add-on that converts stairs to a ramp reduces the amount of space that needs to be dedicated to either stairs or ramp, letting the same footprint serve both needs.
+The idea is quite brilliant: an add-on that converts stairs to a ramp reduces the amount of space that needs to be dedicated to either function, letting the same footprint serve both needs.
 There’s no need to demolish the existing stairs or segregate disabled users with a separate entrance.

 In theory, a switch flips from ramp to step mode and back, allowing someone in a wheelchair to change it as needed.
 In practice, we see the first problem: if the ramp is kick-activated, it is not exactly wheelchair-friendly.

 The larger issue, though, is one of slope – a typical wheelchair ramp needs to be much shallower than a normal staircase.
 Still, you could imagine extending the ramp out past the stairs to ease that slope, or evolve the design in different directions.
 As a starting point, it does raise good design questions, even if it doesn’t present all of the answers.
 It’s great to see people thinking about accessible design and how it can be incorporated into spaces all around us.